A. A. Gill: Controversies

 Gill's acerbic style led to several controversies and complaints from public figures during his career.

 Wales

 In 1997, in The Sunday Times, Gill described the Welsh as "loquacious dissemblers, immoral liars, stunted, bigoted, dark, ugly, pugnacious little trolls".
 His comments were reported to the Commission for Racial Equality and used as an example of what was described as "persistent anti-Welsh racism in the UK media" in a motion in the National Assembly for Wales.
 The CRE declined to prosecute, saying that Gill "had not meant to stir up racial hatred."
 Gill's comments led him to become the subject of the song "Little Trolls" by Welsh alternative rock band Manic Street Preachers, the B-side to their 2001 single "Ocean Spray".
 In the song, Manics' lyricist Nicky Wire reflects Gill's comments on the Welsh back at him, referring to him as a "Spiteful twisted unforgiven, sad and inverted and stunted, retarded ugly balding old man".
+Reflecting on the controversy in his 2015 memoir Pour Me, Gill said "I should have added thin-skinned."